 Continue on to Belfast, Northern Ireland’s capital city.

 Once the shipbuilding capital of the world, today Belfast has re-establish itself as a modern and fun city.
 Make no mistake, the hard-working past is a proud one and is no better displayed than at the Titanic Belfast Museum.
 After exploring the museum dedicated to the worlds most tragically famous ship continues with a walking tour of the city.
 Enjoy a pint in one of the city’s oldest pubs or head to the Crown Bar for a unique Belfast experience.

 This is where this road trip around Ireland gets pretty.
 Head north to Larne Town and hop on the Coast Road for some spectacular scenery.
 Make a pit stop at the Carrick-a-Rede Rope Bridge for a daring stroll before continuing onto the Giants Causeway.

-Note: Admission is free although the visitors center is £9 and includes parking.
-Don’t miss the walk from the visitor center to the Giant’s Causeway. ~20 min but gives you time to listen to the myths on the audio guide!
+Note: Admission is free although the visitors centre is £9 and includes parking.
+Don’t miss the walk from the visitor centre to the Giant’s Causeway. ~20 min but gives you time to listen to the myths on the audio guide!

 Day 5 – Derry to Galway